Walmart takes a cautious approach to holiday hiring

 Retailers face a slowdown in consumer spending as shoppers face surging costs in daily necessities including rent and food.
 A slew of retailers including Walmart, Best Buy and Stitch Fix have trimmed their staffing in recent weeks.

 As a result, forecasts point to slower sales over the crucial holiday season than a year ago.
-AlixPartners, the global consulting firm, forecasts that holiday sales will be up anywhere from 4% to 7% over last year’s season.
+AlixPartners, the global consulting firm, forecasts that holiday sales will be up anywhere from 4% to 7% over last year, much slower than the 16% growth posted a year ago.
 The current inflation rate of 8.3% means retailers would see a decrease in real sales.
-Mastercard SpendingPulse, which tracks spending on all kinds of payments including cash, expect holiday sales to be up 7.1% compared to an 8.5% increase last year.
+Mastercard SpendingPulse, which tracks spending on all kinds of payments including cash, expects holiday sales will be up 7.1% compared to an 8.5% increase last year.

 Even as retailers look to hire fewer holiday workers, it could still be challenging.
 Companies that typically hire thousands of seasonal workers are again heading into the holidays during one of the tightest job markets in decades.